StefanScherer/dotfiles/README.md

 check_macos_updated
 install_brew
 install_dotfiles
-install_solarized_profiles
+install_terminal_profiles
 install_brew_packages

 1. It will run all macOS updates before it installs anything.
 Maybe you have to run it again after installing updates and rebooting the machine.
 1. It install `brew`
 1. It clones this dotfiles repo and executes the `sync.sh` script to install/update it
-1. It installs the Solarized terminal profiles
+1. It installs the One Dark/Light terminal profiles
 1. It installs all brew packages in `brew.txt`
 1. It installs all brew casks in `cask.txt`